jbhannah/jbhannah.net-jekyll/_posts/2010-11-21-on-workflows.md

 ---
 layout: post
-title: On iPad and Workflows
+title: On iPad and workflows
 published: true
 ---